exekias/exekias.me/_posts/2015-05-06-samba-indexes.markdown

 searchFlags: 1
 {% endhighlight %}

 That's all!
-You can check again all your indexes and see your attribute is now there, query times should have been improve significantly.
+You can check again all your indexes and see your attribute is now there, query times should have been improved significantly.

 [Zentyal Cloud]: https://www.zentyal.com/zinc/